Last updated on July 13, 2026

 Rent trends in Midtown, Houston, TX

-Average rent prices in Midtown have decreased by 1% over the last month and have decreased by 5% since last year.
+Average rent prices in Midtown have increased by 1% over the last month and have remained the same since last year.

 Rent trends